art-egorov/ilund4u/docs/Algorithm/algorithm.md

 $$
 where $|G_i|$, $|G_j|$ are lengths (number of unique elements) of the set of protein groups of $i^{th}$ and $j^{th}$ hotspot signature, respectively. $|G_{i} \cap G_{j}|$ is the number of shared (overlapped) protein groups between $i^{th}$ and $j^{th}$ hotspot signatures.
 Network building and community detection parameters set by default are the same as in island network construction and can be adjusted with *hotspot_similarity_cutoff* and *leiden_resolution_parameter_h* config parameters.

 ### Additional functional annotation

 For additional annotation of proteins encoded either as cargo of annotated hotspot islands or as flanking genes we use [pyhmmer API](https://pyhmmer.readthedocs.io/en/stable/).
-The reason of using pyhmmer instead of MMseqs2 sequence vs profile search is that for several databases that are essential for hotspot protein annotation we have only *[hmmer](http://hmmer.org)* database of profiles available without provided MSA or HMM models compatible with hh-suite or MMseqs.
+The reason of using pyhmmer instead of MMseqs2 sequence vs profile search is that for several databases that are essential for hotspot protein annotation we have only *[hmmer](http://hmmer.org)* database of profiles available without provided MSA or HMM models compatible with hh-suite or MMseqs 🫤.
 In order to reduce the running time we use only representative proteins of each protein group as a query set for searching.
 As was defined above, each cluster of proteins is considered as a set of homologues, then, the search results are attributed to each protein group based on its representative sequence.

 The list of used databases and their versions or date of retrieval: